 - 4.D.1) The following services are in addition to but are not covered in Article 4.A.
-These services may be identified as part of the CM's fee proposal and included with the lump sum fee as such.
-Compensation for these additional services or other services must be requested by the CM, and subsequently approved by COUNTY PRIOR to proceeding with the work.
+These services may be identified as part of the A/E's fee proposal and included with the lump sum fee as such.
+Compensation for these additional services or other services must be requested by the A/E, and subsequently approved by COUNTY PRIOR to proceeding with the work.
 If the additional services are requested after the Agreement has been issued, such authorization shall be based on a written proposal delineating the nature of the services, the time involved, the estimated cost thereof, the effect on the project schedule and the individuals or firms involved.
-When authorized, an Agreement Change Order will be used to modify the CM's Agreement. - 4.D.1) a.
-Reviewing previously approved drawings, specifications or other documents after written approval of Design Development Phase, to accomplish changes not initiated by the A/E other than record documents and revisions normally to be expected or required to correct deficiencies in the approved drawings and specifications. - 4.D.1) b.
-Reviewing documents for alternate bids or petitions for waiver when requested by COUNTY and, requiring significant additional time and expense on the part of the A/E or its consultants. - 4.D.1) c.
-Obtaining or participating in third party Value Engineering / Enhancement of the project when directed by COUNTY. - 4.D.1) d.
-Providing services other than corrective design work and record documents, after final payment to the CONTRACTOR. - 4.D.1) e.
-Providing services requested by COUNTY for or in connection with the selection of specific movable furniture, fixtures and equipment (FFE) by the occupying agency during the Construction Phase. - 4.D.1) f.
-Providing services as expert witness in connection with any public hearings, arbitration proceeding, or the proceedings of a court of record except when the CM is party thereto. - 4.D.1) g.
-Providing historical preservation research or documentation. - 4.D.1) h.
-Providing specialized design services, including, but not limited to Sustainability design or LEED certification, vibration, wind or acoustical analysis, energy modeling. - 4.D.1) i.
-Participation in post-project evaluations. - 4.D.1) j.
+When authorized, an Agreement Change Order will be used to modify the A/E's Agreement. - 4.D.1) a.
+Providing planning surveys, program revision, site feasibility, or comparative studies of prospective sites. - 4.D.1) b.
+Revising previously approved drawings, specifications or other documents after written approval of Design Development Phase, to accomplish changes not initiated by the A/E other than record documents and revisions normally to be expected or required to correct deficiencies in the approved drawings and specifications. - 4.D.1) e.
+Preparing detailed models, perspective or renderings. - 4.D.1) d.
+Preparing documents for alternate bids or petitions for waiver when requested by COUNTY and, requiring significant additional time and expense on the part of the A/E or its consultants. - 4.D.1) e.
+Obtaining or participating in third party Value Engineering / Enhancement of the project when directed by COUNTY. - 4.D.1) f.
+Providing services other than corrective design work and record documents, after final payment to the construction contractor(s). - 4.D.1) g.
+Providing services requested by COUNTY for or in connection with the selection of specific movable furniture, fixtures and equipment (FFE) by the occupying agency during the Construction Phase. - 4.D.1) h.
+Providing services as expert witness in connection with any public hearings, arbitration proceeding, or the proceedings of a court of record except when the A/E is party thereto. - 4.D.1) i.
+Providing historical preservation research or documentation. - 4.D.1) j.
+Providing specialized design services, including, but not limited to Sustainability design or LEED certification, vibration, wind or acoustical analysis, energy modeling. - 4.D.1) k.
+Participation in post-project evaluations.

+4.D.1) 1.
 Preparing multiple bid packages.

 4.E.
-Payments to the CM:
+Payments to the A/E: